cakephp/docs/en/models/saving-your-data.rst

 ================================================

 This method resets the model state for saving new information.
-It does not actually create a record in the database but prepares the model for the next save call to assert that on save a new record is inserted instead of updating an existing one.
+It does not actually create a record in the database but clears Model::$id if previously set and sets the default values in Model::$data based on your database field defaults.

 If the ``$data`` parameter (using the array format outlined above) is passed, the model instance will be ready to save with that data